UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 **function_action** - Optional parameter that can be used to load the data.
 **key** - Dictionary where the control value should be saved.
 **icon** - Optional parameter that can be used to load the data.
+**submenu** - Parent submenu to which the option should be added.
+If no value is set, then the option will be added to the main popup menu.

 #### add_popup_submenu(label, submenu=None)

-Add submenu options to the Control popup menu.
+It returns a new sub popup menu.
+If submenu is open the menu is added to the main popup menu.